marcosflp/django-boilerplate/README.md

 - **env**: environment variables.
 Most of the settings is already configured.
 You just need to make sure to set the `ALLOWED_HOSTS` and `FRONTEND_APP_URL` correctly to avoid CORS problems
 - **addons**: specify the services used by the application (e.g.: postgres)
 - **formation**: define the dyno instances.
 You can set the size and the amount of instances
 - **buildpacks**: specify how to build the application.
-By selecting "heroku/python" heroku will automatically:
+By adding `"heroku/python"` heroku will automatically:
   - Build a python instance to run the project
   - Install the project's dependencies from the `requirements.txt` file
+  - Run `python manage.py collectstatic`

 #### `Procfile`

 This file specifies the commands that are executed by the app on startup.
 We are using it to run the django and celery after Heroku finishes the deployment.

+#### `bin/post_compile`

+This is a bash script file that is used by `"heroku/python"` build-pack to run commands at the end of the deployment cycle.

+We are using this file to automatically run the migrations.

 #### `runtime.txt`

-Specify the python version to be used
+Specify the python version to be used by `"heroku/python"` build-pack